 - The target eNB locally UP IP is set to NOT NEEDED.

-- Tester shall have knowledge of integrity algorithm and integrity protection keys.
+- The tester shall have knowledge of integrity algorithm and integrity protection keys.

 - The tester can capture the message via the Uu interface, or can capture the message at the UE.